Interactive Investors vs InvestEngine

 The flat-fee tipping point

-At £5.99/month (£71.88/year), ii’s Core plan becomes attractive compared to percentage-fee platforms like Hargreaves Lansdown (0.35% p.a.) — ii is cheaper above roughly £20,500 in portfolio value.
-But compared to InvestEngine at £0, ii is always more expensive.
+At £5.99/month (£71.88/year), ii’s Core plan becomes attractive compared to a percentage-fee fund platform like Hargreaves Lansdown, which charges 0.35% a year on funds with no cap — ii is cheaper above roughly £20,500 in portfolio value.
+For ETFs the window is narrower: HL caps its shares and ETF charge at £12.50 a month, so once ii’s £100,000 Core ceiling forces the move to Plus at £179.88 a year, HL’s £150 cap wins again.
+And compared to InvestEngine at £0, ii is always more expensive.
 The value proposition is access, not cost savings.

 Why InvestEngine charges nothing